brettz9/eslint-config-ash-nazg/README.md

 - `catch-error-name` - It can actually be useful to use different error names to indicate what time of error may be expected.
+- `consistent-function-scoping` - Though this can be useful, and it shouldn't be difficult to manually hoist functions upward, besides taking some time to refactor, this often removes functions from a logical grouping, and may even increase bugs, as one may be tempted to move out a function whose dependency is no longer wrapped with it.
 - `explicit-length-check` - Seems wasteful.
 - *`filename-case`* - Looks potentially useful with `camelCase`.
-- `throw-new-error` - Potentially confining.
-- `no-unreadable-array-destructuring` - Better to use this than multiple lines
 - `import-index` - While understandable, seems may cause more trouble in making it harder to find references to `index`.
-- `no-unused-properties` - While no doubt useful, it won't catch all cases, sounds computationally expensive, and may better be done with TypeScript
 - `no-keyword-prefix` - See no need.
 - `no-nested-ternary` - As with eslint's `no-nested-ternary`
-- `consistent-function-scoping` - Though this can be useful, and it shouldn't be difficult to manually hoist functions upward, besides taking some time to refactor, this often removes functions from a logical grouping, and may even increase bugs, as one may be tempted to move out a function whose dependency is no longer wrapped with it.
+- `no-unreadable-array-destructuring` - Better to use this than multiple lines
+- `no-unused-properties` - While no doubt useful, it won't catch all cases, sounds computationally expensive, and may better be done with TypeScript
+- `prefer-exponentiation` - Now present in eslint core
+- `throw-new-error` - Potentially confining.

 ### Rationale for including some Unicorn rules which are disabled in `plugin:unicorn/recommended`